Vaisali (film): Plot

 When the dancing girls reach the forests, Vaishali introduces herself to the young sage as a hermit herself.
 By seductive means, she manages to lure Rishyashringa into her fold, despite warnings from his father Vibhandakan.
 Thus the young couple have many a lovely moments for each other.
-However, Vibhandakan again senses something fishy and rebukes his son for not following the routine rituals and instead frolicking around like an aimless man even after innumerable times of warning.
+However, Vibhandakan again senses something fishy and rebukes his son for not following the routine rituals and instead frolicking around like an aimless man even after innumerable warnings.
 Rishyashringa realises his mistakes and decides to focus on his yogic path as before while trying to avoid his lady love.
 Vaishali is pained at seeing him in his present condition, while at this moment she also comes in terms that she is truly in love with Rishyashringa.
 Her mother also reveals that Vaishali was the illegitimate child of the king Lomapadan and that if they were successful in their mission, the king would whole heartedly accept her as his daughter and also have her married to Rishyashringa.
 Thus, Vaishali decides to attempt one last time into luring him by seductively dancing in front of him during his penance.
 Unable to control his feelings, Rishyashringa gives in and accompanies Vaishali to her home.

 However, he senses something dreadful and realises that whatever happened to him till that point was a mere illusion and was bent on placing a curse on Vaishali by accusing her of being a demon in disguise.
 When she pleads him to not curse her, she reveals her true identity and that she was just a mere human woman.
 She further explains the reason of her mission and her feelings for him.
 Rishyashringa is convinced and the couple decide to set off for Angarajyam.

 Rishyashringa is welcomed to the kingdom with due respect and performs the rituals for the rains.
 After a while, there is a heavy shower of rains and the whole kingdom rejoices, including the royal family as well.
-At this point, the king announces his daughter's hand in marriage to the young sage, declaring that the child born out of this marriage would rule Angarajyam after Lomapadan.
+At this point, the king announces his daughter's hand in marriage to the young sage, declaring that the child born out of this marriage would rule Anga after Lomapadan.
 As Vaishali and her mother try to step into the ritual podium to claim their rights, the rajguru and the soldiers block them to prevent their entry.
-Instead of keeping his word, Lomapadan offers his daughter Shanta's (Parvathy Jayaram) hand in marriage to Rishyashringa.
+Instead of keeping his word, Lomapadan offers his daughter Shanta's hand in marriage to Rishyashringa.
 As the crowds follow the newly weds' chariot, Vaishali and her mother are trampled in the stampede where her mother dies eventually.
 Vaishali is left alone, heartbroken and devastated at what had happened, for nobody bothered about her anymore.
 What lies ahead of her remains unknown, as she is left to fend for herself.